sahithyandev/s1/src/content/docs/electrical-fundamentals/basics/15-power-systems.md

 sidebar:
   order: 15
 prev: true
-next: true
+next: false
 ---

 An electric power system consists of 3 principle sections.

 - Power stations: electricity is generated
-- Transmission: voltage is stepped to high voltage
+- Transmission: voltage is stepped up to high voltage
 - Distribution: voltage is stepped down to medium voltage for distribution over a relatively small region